gorjanradevski/sr-bert/README.md

 poetry run gdown --id 1GNCpGxDn4abUpUff9AStMziGinsHC51r -O models/discrete_15p_tan.pt
 ```

-## Training new models, running inference from a pre-trained checkpoint
+## Training new models or doing inference from a pre-trained checkpoint

 > We assume that (1) we're inside the project root, (2) Poetry is installed, and (3) the datasets and the models are fetched.